slatedocs/slate/source/includes/android/_android.md

    * `bundle` — any data that needs passed to the service
    * `argValue` — for service handler to switch on

+> Please find examples in the Java tab

 ```java
     public void sendToService(Bundle bundle, int argValue) {